sthciN/asset-organizer/README.md

 3. Add Creds
     Move the generated key to the credentials folder and rename it to `service_account.json`.
-4. Give the client email access to the folders and files set in the `.env`
+4. Give the client email access to the folders and files that have been set in the `.env`.

 ## Known Issues and Considerations